dancer1325/hashicorp/vault/CLI/sampleCLICommands.md

       * & to run in background

 * Token
+  * `vault token create`
+    * Create a new root token, from another one
   * `vault token create -policy='kv-policy'`
     * Create a token, attaching a policy and the default policy
+  * `vault token create -policy='kv-policy' -period=24h`
+    * Create a periodic token, attaching a policy and the default policy
+      * Periodic, because max_ttl isn't specified
+  * `vault token create -policy='kv-policy' -ttl=60m`
+    * Create a token, attaching a policy and the default policy, and specifying ttl
+  * `vault token create -policy='kv-policy' -use-limit=2`
+    * Create a token use limits, attaching a policy and the default policy
+  * `vault token create -policy='kv-policy' -orphan`
+    * Create a orphan token, attaching a policy and the default policy
   * `vault token lookup -accessor TokenAccessor`
     * Check token's properties
   * `vault token revoke RootTokenGenerated`